Updated: Feb 20

 That feeling when you open your diary on a Monday morning, the busyness screaming at you from the page or screen.

-Whether this is a seasonal issue or something that is starting to become a more regular issue it is something that can be managed and planned for to reduce the negative emotional spin it sends us into.
+Whether this is a recent issue or something that is starting to become a more regular issue, it is something that can be managed and planned around, to reduce the negative emotional spin it sends us into.